Program for Medical Education Innovations & Research Summer Scholars

 How to Apply

 Review the PrMEIR Scholars Summer Intensive Program (PSSIP) application and submit it with the following required materials:

 - a resume or CV and a personal statement that outlines your background and future aspirations, as well as your interest in the program

 - one letter of recommendation

 - a writing sample

-Please send all application materials in a single email to Harriet Fisher, research associate, at email@example.com with the subject line “PrMEIR Summer Scholar Application.”
-Ms. Fisher can also provide information about other volunteer opportunities available in PrMEIR upon request.
+Please send all application materials in a single email to Zoe Phillips, research data associate, at email@example.com with the subject line “PrMEIR Summer Scholar Application.”
+Ms. Phillips can also provide information about other volunteer opportunities available in PrMEIR upon request.